denis-berthier/Sudoku_Hierarchical_Classifier/README.md

 The examples folder contains four collections of puzzles, each adapted to one of the four classifications computed by the SHC.<br>
 Each collection is a small part of the large collection of puzzles used by Denis Berthier to compare the SudoRules and SHC results (which also provides a cross validation for both, as they were indepedently implemented in totally different ways).<br>
-They are used to illustrate the results one can obtain with the SHC and to give an idea of the computations times.<br>
+They are used to illustrate the results one can obtain with the SHC and to give an idea of the computation times one may expect.<br>
 For details about the examples, see [HCCS].<br><br>